uiua-lang/uiua/site/new_tutorial/More Argument Manipulation.md

 And there you have it!
 A readable syntax juggling lots of values without any names!

-It's annoying to write long lists of names like `gapdipgapgapide`, so those three functions (plus [pop]()) have a special rule in the parser that allows you to write them with only 1 character as long as there are at least 2 characters in the sequence.
+It's annoying to write long lists of names like `gapdipgapgapid`, so those three functions (plus [pop]()) have a special rule in the parser that allows you to write them with only 1 character as long as there are at least 2 characters in the sequence.
 Also, 'i' and 'p' for [identity]() and [pop]() only work if they are the last character.

 Try it out!